<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-WVQZLVB" height="0" width="0" style="display:none;visibility:hidden">

 Then School the World arrived in her community.
 During a parent training session, her mother heard a word she had never heard before: scholarship.

-“Mi’ja, School the World helps you keep studying.
-It’s called a scholarship.
+"Mi'ja, School the World helps you continue to básico.
+It's called a scholarship.
 You have to win it!
-If not, you won’t be able to go to school anymore.”
+If not, you won't be able to go to school anymore."

 That simple conversation sparked a change.
 Soon after, Shelzy met Rosa and Kener, the leaders of the scholarship program.
 She was nervous as she completed the application process, hoping with all her heart.
-Two weeks later, she received the news that changed her life: she had been awarded a scholarship to continue her secondary education.
+Two weeks later, she received the news that changed her life: she had been awarded a three-year scholarship to attend middle school.

 "I didn't even know what a scholarship was, but when I got it, I never wanted to stop studying again.
 That's when I realized I could dream big."